Selected departures from March to November 2020

 You’re free today to explore and discover the many delights and attractions of Kyoto.
-There are still more enchanting temples to see - like the 15th century Silver Pavilion and the even older Eikando temple, marvels of architectural and garden design within an easy walk of each other along the charming Philosopher's Path.
-Other delightful options are a lesson in origami, flower arranging, dressing as a geisha or learning to cook a typical Japanese meal.
+There are still more enchanting temples to see - like the 15th century Silver Pavilion and the even older Eikando temple, marvels of architectural and garden design within an easy walk of each other along the charming Philosopher’s Path.
+Other delightful options are a lesson in origami, dressing as a geisha or learning to cook a typical Japanese meal.
 All of these unique experiences can be arranged by your tour manager during the tour or you can pre-book them – see our Personalise Your Holiday.
 These are a wonderful way to gain a deeper understanding of Japanese culture.

 Tonight you also have the option of staying in a ryokan, a typical Japanese inn.
 You’ll sleep on a rolled out futon with tatami matting on the floor.
-You’ll also enjoy a traditional 'kaiseki' multi-course dinner.
+You’ll also enjoy a traditional ‘kaiseki’ multi-course dinner.
 Beautifully prepared and served, it’s just as stunning to look at as it is to eat.
-This is subject to availability and needs to be pre-booked, please mention at time of booking.
+Please see ‘Personalise Your Holiday’ section for details.

 After a last free morning at leisure, we take our bullet train to Tokyo staying overnight at the four-star Excel Tokyu near the airport.

 We fly directly back to the UK, arriving later the same day, with memories of an incomparable tour full of the most extraordinary insights and experiences that Japan has to offer.

 The price for this holiday is based on two people sharing a twin bedded room with single rooms available at the relevant supplement.
 Price includes eleven nights’ accommodation, daily breakfast and three meals, direct flights from London Heathrow, hotel porterage of one item of luggage per person, all touring as mentioned, all local accommodation taxes, all airport/flight taxes and the services of a Riviera tour manager.